jser287523/payslip/README.md

-# myob-test
+# node-react-payslip
-MYOB payslip test

-Tech stack used as below:
-1. Node.js
-2. React
-3. Bootstrap
+Simple payslip app using node.js and React

 Steps to run the app
 1. install nodejs